-OXPHOS-state (Figure The OXPHOS-state is defined as the respiratory state kinetically-saturating with concentrations of O2, respiratory and phosphorylation substrates, absence of exogenous and uncoupler, which provides an the estimate of maximal respiratory capacity in OXPHOS-state for any given ETpathway state.
-Respiratory capacities at kineticallysaturating substrate concentrations provide reference limits values or upper performance, aiming the generation of data sets for comparative purposes.
+OXPHOS-state (Figure 6B): The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of the maximal respiratory capacity in the OXPHOS-state for any given ET-pathway state.
+Respiratory capacities at kinetically-saturating substrate concentrations provide reference values or upper limits of performance, aiming at the generation of data sets for comparative purposes.
 Physiological activities and effects of substrate kinetics can be evaluated relative to the OXPHOS-capacity.